Skip to main content

 The FDA endpoints for thymus-directed therapies are organ size and T-cell counts.
 Thymic function decline follows a defined trajectory in which thymic epithelial cells (TECs) transition into fibroblasts and subsequently adipocytes.
 Each step along this trajectory presents a potential point of intervention for our solution: doing virtually anything to cell fate can be useful in a thymic context.

-The thymus is a perfect benchhead because it is a jumping-off point towards our longer-term goal of bringing aging under complete biomedical control.
-Beyond cancer recovery, age-related thymic involution drives immune decline, autoimmunity, and infection risk.
+The thymus is a perfect entry point because it is the first step towards our longer-term goal of bringing aging under complete biomedical control.
+Beyond cancer recovery, age-related thymic involution is one of the primary drivers of immune decline, autoimmunity, and infection risk.
 A therapy that restores thymic output has applications not only in oncology but also in extending healthspan and lifespan across aging populations.

 For the thymus, the flagship device will be a smaller version of what can be thought of as a “read & write MRI,” as in, a device that images bioelectricity of the thymus while applying fields.
 Since the thymus is located in a small part of the upper chest, portable MRIs that focus on a small part of the body represent a likely form factor (e.g., similar to Hyperfine’s Swoop).